mrdcs92/reimbursements/README.md

 - [ ] An Employee can view their resolved reimbursement requests
 - [ ] An Employee can view their information
 - [ ] An Employee can update their information
+- [ ] Format Date to show time as well?

 ## Manager Functions
 - [x] A Manager can login